-HIT, or High Intensity Training, is a fitness buzzword right now, and it leaves a lot of us wondering exactly what HIT is and what all the hype is about.
+HIT, or High Intensity Training, is a fitness buzzword, they may leave a lot of us wondering exactly what HIT is and how it differs from other training methods.

 By definition, High Intensity Training is a workout characterized by the increased level of effort put into relatively short bursts of energy rather than “typical” training methods that focus on lower intensity levels and longer workout periods.
 The hype around these workouts comes with the side effects of increased fat loss and increased muscle definition in a shorter period of time.
 The Journal of Applied Physiology showed that women completing these high-intensity workouts will burn more fat than those completing moderate to low-intensity steady-state workouts.